LBL-EESA/HAMR/README.md

 HAMR is a library defining an accelerator technology agnostic memory model that bridges between accelerator technologies (CUDA, HIP, ROCm, OpenMP, Kokos, etc) and traditional CPUs in heterogeneous computing environments.
 HAMR is light weight and implemented in modern C++.
+HAMR includes Python integration that enables zero-copy data transfer between C++ and Python technogies such as Numba and Cupy.

 ### Source Code
 The source code can be obtained at the [HAMR github repository](https://github.com/LBL-EESA/HAMR).